openMSL/sl-1-4-object-based-camera-object-model/README.md

 Testet with Ubuntu 16.04.
 Install the modules OSI and Protobuf.

 ## Licensing
-The work created by Robert Bosch GmbH is licensed under the EUPL-1.2 and can be used/merged and distributed in other works covered by GPL-2.0, GPL-3.0, LGPL, AGPL, CeCILL, OSL, EPL, MPL and other licences listed as compatible in the EUPL Appendix.
-This applies to the other (combined) work, while the original project stays covered by the EUPL without re-licensing.
-Alternatively, the work in folder OSMPCameraSensor may be used under the terms of the MPL-2.0.
+The work created by Robert Bosch GmbH is licensed under the terms of the Mozilla Public License, v.
+2.0
-The larger work, including the modifications to OSMP dummy sensor, is subject to the terms of MPL-2.0 (but this does not affect the coverage of the incorporated components by their respective licenses).

 ## Disclaimers
+This sensor model is very basic and not validated to provide a realistic sensor behaviour.
+The model shows generic behaviour and is thus not sensor specific.

 ## Acknowledgements and Credits
 This work received funding from the research project